tramitit/guides/en/hungary/request_for_marriage_certificates.md

 categories:
 - Hungary
 date: '2024-06-07'
-description: Learn the process to request a marriage certificate in Hungary for legal, genealogy or citizenship purposes.
-Find providers, required documents & more.
+description: Learn how to request a marriage certificate in Hungary, including steps, required documents, and tips for dealing with Hungarian language records.
 draft: false
-meta_title: 'Marriage Certificate Request in Hungary: Procedure & Providers'
+meta_title: Guide to Requesting a Marriage Certificate in Hungary
-title: 'Marriage Certificate Request in Hungary: Procedure & Providers'
+title: Guide to Requesting a Marriage Certificate in Hungary
 translationKey: hungary-request_for_marriage_certificates
 ---

 ## Description
 ### What is it?